-These Are the 23 Best Four-Star Hotels in NYC
+These Are the 25 Best Four-Star Hotels in NYC

-A dose of luxury, at a gentler price—these are the 23 best four-star hotels in New York City.
+A dose of luxury, at a gentler price—these are the 25 best four-star hotels in New York City.

-Courtesy of the Renaissance New York Harlem Hotel
+Courtesy of the Manner

-New York City has plenty of sumptuous five-star places to stay—many of which are listed on our editor-selected Hotels We Love list dedicated to the best hotels in the Big Apple.
-This month, however, as luxury hotel room rates remain eye-wateringly high, we’re thinking about another more gently priced category that happens to be having a moment in the city right now: the four-star hotel.
+New York City has of sumptuous five-star places to stay—many of which are listed on our editor-selected Hotels We Love list dedicated to the best hotels in the Big Apple.
+This month, however, as luxury hotel room rates remain eye-wateringly high, we’re thinking about a more gently priced category that happens to be having a moment in the city right now: the four-star hotel.

 Ace Hotel New York